Skip to the main content

 • Main pipeline transmission lines, which carry oil from major points of production to refineries or other markets

-Operators’ duties vary a great deal.
-They depend on how complex a system they are operating.
+Operators’ duties vary with the complexity of the system they are operating.
 For example, is it a single line or a multiproduct pipeline?
 In general, control centre operators:

 • Monitor flow and product quality measures and storage levels

-• Operate control valves, block valves, product separation mechanisms, and pumps
+• Operate motor-operated valves, control valves, block valves, product-separation mechanisms, and pumps

 • Divert or shut off the flow of products in emergencies or for maintenance

-• Provide information to gaugers, maintenance workers, and other personnel.
-For more information see the Oil Pipeline Operators and Maintenance Workers occupational profile.
+• Provide information to gaugers, maintenance workers, integrity crews, product movement specialists, and other personnel (for more information see the Oil Pipeline Operators and Maintenance Workers occupational profile)

-• Supervise emergency situations and dispatch crews when required
+• Supervise emergency situations and dispatch emergency crews when required

 Working Conditions